anlduzgun/chat-app/README.md

 **Example Usage:**

-  `Request Body:`
+  `Request Body`:
 ```json
   {
     "event_id": "44d2557e-ec2b-4dc5-a0cc-f8b5cb83bc6f"
   }
 ```

-  `Response:`
+  `Response`:
-  - `200 OK:` The chat room ID and status are returned.
+  - `200 OK`: The chat room ID and status are returned.
-  - `404 Not Found:` No chat room found for the given event ID.
+  - `404 Not Found`: No chat room found for the given event ID.